pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 For me, the molecule spins too fast as the mouse moves, so I reduce the mouse sensitivity:

   - **Preferences** &rarr; "Mouse Sensitivity" &rarr; 0.4
-  - Click of the dialog to make the dialog disappear.
+  - Click off the dialog to make the dialog disappear.

 (0.4 is my personal preference, you might like it faster or slower.)

+  - Similarly, you can change the thickness of the map lines if you wish
+  - Use "[" and "]" on the keyboard to adjust the radius of the density.

 ## Let's Go!